viamrobotics/docs/docs/registry/create/_index.md

 {{% tab name="Python: venv" %}}

 Create a `run.sh` shell script that creates a new Python virtual environment, ensures that the package dependencies your module requires are installed, and runs your module.
-This is recommended approach for modules written in Python:
+This is the recommended approach for modules written in Python:

 1. Create a `requirements.txt` file containing a list of all the dependencies your module requires.
    For example, a `requirements.txt` file with the following contents ensures that the Viam Python SDK (`viam-sdk`) is installed: